njlxyaoxinwei/Post-GWAS-Prioritization/README.md

 ### Build
 freeze.py is used for building executables.
 Please use [cx_Freeze](http://cx-freeze.sourceforge.net/) for the build:

-1. Make sure all dependencies are installed for the preferred python version with which you wish to run prioritize.
+1. Make sure all dependencies are installed for the preferred python version with which you wish to run GenoWAP.

-2. Rename the correct python source code to prioritize.py
+2. Rename the correct python source code to GenoWAP.py

 3. Run (where `python` points to the preferred version of python):
 ```
 python freeze.py build
 ```

-The executable will be named `prioritize` under the `build` directory.
+The executable will be named `GenoWAP` under the `build` directory.